-CANTON – SUNY Canton students will compete in the state steel bridge competition.
+SUNY Canton students to compete in state steel bridge competition April 24-26 in Ithaca

 The conference will be held April 24 to 26 at Cornell University, Ithaca.
 It will be the 18th time that the college has entered a steel bridge in the competition.
 SUNY Canton's ASCE Student Chapter, commonly known as the steel bridge team, has won the regional competition 14 times prior.